Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 **Technical writing** careers are growing faster than average, at 12%.

-The question comes in, how much do technical writers make?
+The question comes in: how much do technical writers make?

 Well, the salary range of a technical writer varies.